Jim Courter: Career

 Courter served as an assistant corporation counsel for Washington, D.C., from 1969 to 1970.
 He worked for Union County Legal Services from 1970 to 1971.
 In 1972, Courter founded a law firm in Hackettstown, New Jersey.
-Courter was a first assistant prosecutor in Warren County, New Jersey from 1973 to 1977.
+Courter was a first assistant prosecutor in Warren County from 1973 to 1977.
 He co-founded Warren County Legal Services in 1975 and served as an attorney for municipalities in Warren and Sussex counties.

 A Republican, Courter served as a member of the U.S. House of Representatives for 12 years, from 1979 until 1991.
-He represented New Jersey's 12th congressional district, located in northwestern New Jersey.
+He represented New Jersey's 13th congressional district and later the 12th district, located in northwestern New Jersey.
 Courter was described as the most conservative member of New Jersey's congressional delegation.
-He was the Republican Party nominee for Governor of New Jersey in 1989, but lost in a landslide to Democrat Jim Florio.
+He was the Republican nominee for governor of New Jersey in 1989, but lost in a landslide to Democrat Jim Florio.
 Courter did not seek re-election to Congress in 1990.

 From 1991 to 1993, Courter served as chairman of the Base Closure and Realignment Commission.